py4dstem/emdfile/README.md

 For an walkthrough of the syntax, see [tutorials/emd_package_walkthrough.ipynb](./tutorials/emd_package_walkthrough.ipynb).

-For an example of a downstream Python package with it's IO build on emdfile, see [tutorials/test_custom_class.py](./tutorials/test_custom_class.py) and [tutorials/sample_custom_class_module](./tutorials/sample_custom_class_module).
+For an example of a downstream Python package using emdfile for IO, see [tutorials/test_custom_class.py](./tutorials/test_custom_class.py) and [tutorials/sample_custom_class_module](./tutorials/sample_custom_class_module).